 Fake Honey Pictures is a film and photography initiative working on fine art, documentary and commercial projects around the world.
 The name Fake Honey comes from our love of good honey and our difficulty finding it on our world travels.

 We're focused on making human-centered documentaries, primarily on migration, women's & children's issues, as well as social justice topics.
 We create social media films for leading international brands around the world as well, creating projects from start to finish - from pre-production to post-production.

-When Ink Turns into Light, a mini-doc by Fake Honey Pictures screened at the Art of Peace, a symposium on the role of arts in peacebuilding at the Institute for Peace and Justice in California in Fall 2015.
+When Ink Turns into Light, a mini-doc by Fake Honey Pictures screened at the Art of Peace, a symposium on the role of arts in peacebuilding at the Institute for Peace and Justice in San Diego, California in Fall 2015.

 While we continue our travels, we like to stop and share some real, authentic honey with people along the way.